 When you aim to set a new design bar in real estate development, you must bring your A-game.
 That’s precisely what he accomplished with these modern homes, named Habitat 6, in Los Feliz.

-Perhaps the most important step Elan Mordoch, a real estate developer and lover of modern architecture, could take in planning this small lot project was hiring the architect firm Rios Clementi Hale Studio (RCHS).
+Perhaps the most essential step Elan Mordoch, a real estate developer and lover of modern architecture, could take in planning this small lot project was hiring the architect firm Rios Clementi Hale Studio (RCHS).

 The most recent home to hit the market in the community is Lot 6.
 This is one of two front-facing homes.
-It offers just over 1,900 square feet of living space spanning 3 stories.
+It offers just over 1,900 square feet of living space spanning three stories.

-And to top it off this architectural gem is just a quick jaunt to Griffith Park, Barnsdall, and my favorite sidewalk café on Vermont.
+And to top it off, this architectural gem is just a quick jaunt to Griffith Park, Barnsdall, and my favorite sidewalk café on Vermont.